 |TS-Icet- Telangana State – Integrated Common Entrance Test||First week March||the first week may||Last week may||Analytical ability, mathematical ability, communication ability.|

 |TISSNET ( Tata Institute of social science)||Last week November||First week January||Last week January||English, general awareness, logical reasoning, maths|

 |CMAT (Common Management Admission Test)||Last week October||Last week January||Varies not fixed||Logical reasoning, general awareness, language comprehension, quantitative aptitude|

 Procedure for filling MBA Entrance exam form

-The test duration for the MBA Entrance Exam is 150 minutes to 210 minutes where you need to be available in the centre 30 minutes before, and the exam is totally online.
+The test duration for the MBA Entrance Exam is 150 minutes to 210 minutes where you need to be available in the center 30 minutes before, and the exam is online.